At the Root of Social and Spiritual Order

 Hypercholesterolemia

-Hyperemia is a condition that occurs when there is an excess of blood in the vascular system, either localised or diffuse.
-Passive hyperemia, the accumulation of blood in organs and parts of the body due to an obstruction, can affect the Jovian type when it is caused by obesity, cholesterolemia, or diabetes.
+Hyperaemia is a medical condition characterised by an excess of blood in the vascular system, which can occur either locally or throughout the body.
+Passive hyperaemia, the buildup of blood in organs and tissues due to an obstruction, can impact the Jovian type if it is associated with conditions such as obesity, high cholesterol, or diabetes.

 Hepatic insufficiency

-Many diseases and disorders affect the liver and its functions.
-As for the Jovian type, the prominent dysfunction appears to be steatosis, the accumulation of fat in the hepatocytes caused by obesity, diabetes, or metabolic disturbances.
+Numerous diseases and disorders can impact the liver and its functions.
+Concerning the Jovian type, a notable dysfunction is steatosis, which involves fat buildup in the liver cells due to factors such as obesity, diabetes, or metabolic imbalances.

 Acalculous cholecystitis

-Benign tumours remain in the place of formation without invading other sites and are not ordinarily problematic.
-The Jovian type appears to be prone to lipomas (fatty lumps that grow under the skin), cysts, and polyps.
+Benign tumours typically stay in their original location without spreading to other areas and usually do not cause issues.
+The Jovian type is more susceptible to developing lipomas (fatty lumps under the skin), cysts, and polyps.

-[1] Callimachus (310 c. – 240 BC), poet and scholar originally from the Greek colony of Cyrene in Libya, produced a bibliographic work in 120 volumes on the contents of the library of Alexandria.
+- Callimachus (310 c. – 240 BC), a poet and scholar from the Greek colony of Cyrene in Libya, created a bibliographic work containing 120 volumes that detailed the contents of the Library of Alexandria. ↩︎

 Rispondi